 Carpenter ants are one of the most productive and valuable insects on the coast of BC.
 They chew up rotting wood turning it into sawdust which helps return the nutrients in the wood back to the soil, thus helping perpetuate the environmental cycle.
-This process is great when these insects are out in the forest, but when they decide to take up residence in your home, the situation can become very destructive to your home.
+This process is great when these insects are out in the forest, but when they decide to take up residence in your home, the situation can become very destructive and a home pest control solution is a must and should be acted on ASAP.

 When we cut down trees and then build a wood house, carpenter ants adapt very well and just move in to the wood in our houses.
 Once they have invaded your home, they will usually begin chewing away at the wooden features in your home very similar to an infestation of termites.
 The primary difference between termites and carpenter ants is that termites will feed on the wood’s cellulose while the carpenter ants tunnel through decaying wood to create space.
 They create these hollows to form their nests and given enough time the nests can eventually house tens of thousands of ants.
 And just like with termites, the damage from carpenter ants can be hard to notice at first because it takes place inside the wood.